What Is Fractional Real Estate Investing?

 The type of homes and properties you can buy is often capped by your available funds.
 With a fractional real estate investment, however, you can invest in much larger homes and vacation properties you may not otherwise have had access to.

-With a $200,000 investment, for instance, you could buy a single-family home or fractional shares in a larger multifamily commercial property in a better part of town, with a higher rental income and bigger returns.
-Or in a city like Austin or San Francisco.
+With a $200,000 investment, for instance, you could buy a single-family home or fractional shares in a larger multifamily commercial property in a better part of town, with a higher rental income and the potential for higher returns.

 Low overhead and time investment

-One of the biggest things going for fractional real estate is that it gives you the ability to make rental income with no significant time investment.
+One of the most significant advantages of fractional real estate is that it allows you to earn rental income with minimal time investment.
 No more landlord responsibilities and headaches.
-You’re sharing the costs of upkeep and taxes with other fractional owners and the management company takes care of all the administrative tasks – right from the selection, purchase, and renovation of the home, to the day-to-day responsibilities like finding renters, dealing with repairs, and managing expenses.
+You’re sharing the costs of upkeep and taxes with other fractional owners, and the management company takes care of all the administrative—from the selection, purchase, and renovation of the home, to the day-to-day responsibilities like finding renters, dealing with repairs, and managing expenses.

 Diversification opportunities